thomasantony/orbiter-rs/README.md

 ## Rust Bindings for Orbiter SDK

 This project is a proof of concept for creating a spacecraft addon for the [Orbiter](https://github.com/orbitersim/orbiter) spaceflight simulator in Rust.
 It uses the [cxx](https://www.cxx.rs) crate creating Rust bindings for the Orbiter SDK.
+An addon built using these bindings can be found at: [https://github.com/thomasantony/surveyor](https://github.com/thomasantony/surveyor) which further on the included example to implement a landing guidance system.

 ### Goals

 The initial goal of this project is to be able to re-create the core logic from this [tutorial](https://www.orbiterwiki.org/wiki/Vessel_Tutorial_1) in Rust.
-The source-code from the tutorial can be found in [examples/Surveyor.cpp](examples/Surveyor.cpp).
+The source-code from the tutorial can be found in [examples/Surveyor/Surveyor.cpp](examples/Surveyor/Surveyor.cpp).
 This file exists purely as a reference and is not used during the build.
 Only the functions/classes required for this tutorial is currently implemented for Rust.
 This has been completed and it is possible to build a DLL file that can be loaded in Orbiter and re-creates the functionality of the Surveyor spacecraft to the extent shown in the aforementioned tutorial.

 ### Implementation

 The crate can now be imported and used like a library.
-A demo implementation can be found in [`src/examples/surveyor.rs`](src/examples/surveyor.rs).
+A demo implementation can be found in [`src/examples/Surveyor/surveyor.rs`](src/examples/Surveyor/surveyor.rs).
 An addon module must include a struct implementing the `OrbiterVessel` trait.
 Then it must use the `init_vessel!` macro to generate the code that links it to Orbiter SDK.
 For example:

 ```rust
 init_vessel!(